-Our ethos is underpinned by our learner profile and a culture of teaching in which the cornerstone to learning is knowledge, based on the "Learning Rainforest" approach (Tom Sherrington).
+Our ethos is underpinned by our learner profile and a culture of teaching a knowledge-rich curriculum.
+We believe that a knowledge-rich curriculum forms the basis for the development of skills.
 Core learning builds very secure knowledge that goes deeper rather than wider.
 Learning activities build on prior knowledge, allowing students to explore and connect ideas, broaden their experiences and extend their capabilities.
 We believe that knowledge should be questioned and debated.

-We include rich learning experiences: exploration, problem-solving, challenge and hands-on experience including sporting activities and involvement in the Arts.
+We include rich learning experiences: exploration, problem-solving, challenge and hands-on experiences including sporting activities and involvement in the arts.

-We value communication as we believe that knowledge needs to be expressed.
-You will have the opportunity to participate in speech events, performances and showcase products of learning.
-All overlap and coexist together with cultural capital that has to be acquired.
-We enrich students' lives in a variety of ways, for example trips to museums and galleries, to mountains, rivers, beaches, forests, and to plays and concerts.
-We expose students to current affairs, political history, artists, filmmakers, TV, food and cooking.
+We value oracy and communication.
+Students will have the opportunity to participate in drama performances, speech events, and assemblies that showcase their learning.
+We enrich students' lives in a variety of ways, for example trips to museums and galleries, to mountains, rivers, beaches, forests, and to plays and concerts.We expose students to current affairs, political history, artists, filmmakers, TV, food and cooking.